Warsaw to London for just £60 with Flixbus

 Screenshot of the ticket with price:

-£59.98 for 1700 km, including the ferry which if you bought alone, would cost you more than the whole bus trip.
-And the baggage allowance is not checked.
+£59.98 for 1700 km, including the ferry, which, if you bought it alone, would cost you more than the whole trip put together.
 People had loads of bags, no one cared!
-Me, I have a day bag and a 8kg big bag that is 50 cm, so I would have to pay extra on the cheap airlines as the bag size is just 40 com
+I had a day bag and an 8 kg bag that is 50 cm, so I would have to pay extra on the cheap airlines when the bag size is just 40 cm

-6th from bottom is the bus to London:
+6th from the bottom is the bus to London:

 So the trip went ok.
 But it’s a long way, 1700km or so.
 Mental.